 As someone who has spent too much time writing about cults (sorry everyone!) this is a sentiment I’ve heard a lot lately.
 Almost nobody can think of a woman-led cult off the top of their head (Ma Anand Sheela doesn’t count), but most could easily list off a bunch of narcissistic men who amassed notorious cult followings.
 One wonders if it requires an especially malignant strain of toxic masculinity for someone to declare themselves a prophet/guru/healer and exploit vulnerable followers for whatever strange purpose.

-“When she finally arrives, it’s very theatrical,” Brown recalled of their first in-person meeting in Costa Rica, where students had paid upwards of $2,000 to work with Teal.
+“When she finally arrives, it’s very theatrical,” Brown recalled of their first in-person meeting in Costa Rica, where students had paid upward of $2,000 to work with Swan.
 “She descends this stone staircase, and she has two close followers on either side, and she’s perched higher than everyone else.
 And one of the first things they do is a death meditation, where she said ‘we’re all going to get suicidal for a moment.’”